Benzo(j)fluoranthene

 Benzo[j]fluoranthene (BjF) is an organic compound with the chemical formula C20H12.
 Classified as a polycyclic aromatic hydrocarbon (PAH), it is a colourless solid that is poorly soluble in most solvents.
 Impure samples can appear off white.
-Closely related isomeric compounds include benzo[a]fluoranthene (BaF), bendo[b]fluoranthene (BbF), benzo[e]fluoranthene (BeF), and benzo[k]fluoranthene (BkF).
+Closely related isomeric compounds include benzo[a]fluoranthene (BaF), benzo[b]fluoranthene (BbF), benzo[e]fluoranthene (BeF), and benzo[k]fluoranthene (BkF).
 BjF is present in fossil fuels and is released during incomplete combustion of organic matter.
 It has been traced in the smoke of cigarettes, exhaust from gasoline engines, emissions from the combustion of various types of coal and emissions from oil heating, as well as an impurity in some oils such as soybean oil.

 Structure and synthesis

 BjF consists of two naphthalene-like structures which are fused by a cyclopentane structure.
 This cyclopentane is not included in the aromaticity of the molecule.
 BjF can be obtained when either 2-(1-chloroethenyl)benzo[c]phenanthrene or 6-(1-chloroethenyl)chrysene is treated by flash vacuum thermolysis (FVT) at high temperatures (above 900 °C) followed by ring rearrangements (ring contraction/expansion) to selectively yield BjF.
 Benzo[k]fluoranthene may also be converted via similar processes to BjF by FVT at temperatures of at least 1100 °C (6% yield) or at least 1200 °C (11% yield) with 38% mass recovery.